Street Support

 Referring someone in need of help

-• Manchester City Council's rough sleeper team on 0161 234 5339 Monday - Friday between 9am and 5:30pm.
+• Call Manchester City Council's rough sleeper team on 0161 234 5339 Monday - Friday between 9am to 4:30pm OR Saturday and Sunday 8am to 3.30pm.

 • Outside these times, the Manchester City Council's out of hours service can be contacted on 0161 234 5001.